-One dead in crash on SH3 near Piopio
+One dead, two seriously injured in crash on SH3 near Piopio, Waitomo

 A person has been killed in a crash on State Highway 3 in Waitomo early this morning.

-Police confirmed the fatality at 9am after earlier saying three people had been seriously injured in the crash.
+Police confirmed the fatality at 9am after earlier saying three people had been seriously injured.

+The death is the third of the official holiday road toll period and takes the annual toll up to 351.

-Emergency services are at the scene of the crash, which happened at 6.15am, near the intersection of Mangakowhai Rd at Piopio.
+Emergency services were called to the scene of the crash, which happened at 6.15am, near the intersection of Mangakowhai Rd at Piopio.

 Road authorities have issued an alert saying the road is closed in both directions until further notice.